tonyz0x0/sort-comparison/README.md

 | Reversed | 0.0957615 | 0.388007 | 0.916991 | 1.58424 | 2.48285 |
 | Duplicated | 0.0036941 | 0.00724664 | 0.0112629 | 0.0154369 | 0.0192974 |

-**Optimized Quick Sort**
+### Optimized Quick Sort

 Considering quick sort as a very efficient and popular algorithm, there are some optimizations to improve its performance.
 In this article, there are two different kinds of quick sort.
 One is a plain original one, implemented as the most basic method, the other is an optimized version.
 The optimized quick sort adopts some optimizations: picking the median as pivot, using two-way partitioning, using insertion sort when the sub array is in small size, and using tail recursion.

-1. 1)Picking median as pivot:
+1. Picking median as pivot:

 The common quick sort is used to choose the rightest or leftist element of the array as a pivot.
 When it chooses a biggest or smallest one as pivot, it will make the quick sort become insertion sort and thus reduce its performance dramatically.
 One solution is to choose the pivot randomly, so the probability to choose the extremely big or small element will reduce to lowest.
 Indeed, it is useful, however, there is still a chance to let the pivot be the worst.
 So we can compare three elements-right, middle, and left ones, and choose the median one as the pivot.
 So the algorithm will never choose the biggest or smallest element.

-1. 2)Two-way partitioning
+2. Two-way partitioning

 If the array has many duplicate elements, we can find that basic quick sort will become nearly O(n2), because when we are in the partition process, we put all the elements that are equal to pivot on one side of the array, so in those special initial situations the performance will become bad.
 What can we do to optimize it?
 The solution is to use two-way partitioning, that is, to compare the pivot both from two sides of the array instead of one side.
 This will put the duplicated elements on both side of the array uniformly.

-1. 3)Using insertion sort when the sub array is in small size
+3. Using insertion sort when the sub array is in small size

-With the partitions are going, the sub array&#39;s size go down and we can use insertion sort in replace.
+With the partitions are going, the sub array's size go down and we can use insertion sort in replace.
 We can define a number, so that when the size of sub an array is less than it, we will change to sort them in insertion sort.

-1. 4)Using tail recursion
+4. Using tail recursion

 Quick sort needs extra space to recursive function calls, usually in worst case it needsO(n) space.
 Because that the recursive function appears after partition, so we can optimize it by using tail elimination.
 We convert it to recall only one recursive and reduce the extra space into O(logn) in worst-case.